 Poor farmers in many parts of the world rely on clearing rainforest to feed their families.
 Without access to better agricultural lands, these people use slash-and-burn to clear patches of forest for short-term use.
 Typically, they farm the cleared land for a couple of years before the soil is exhausted of nutrients, and they must move on to clear a new patch of forest.

 In Asia, especially Malaysia and Indonesia, large areas of rainforest are being cleared for oil palm plantations to produce palm oil, which is used widely in processed food, cosmetics, and soap.
 Today palm oil is found in some 50 percent of packaged snack foods, a proportion that is growing because palm oil is the cheapest type of vegetable oil.
-Unfortunately, the forests that are being destroyed for palm oil production are home to many endangered species, including orangutans, pygmy elephants, Sumatran tigers, and Javan and Sumatran rhinos.
+Unfortunately, the forests that are being destroyed for palm oil production are home to many endangered species, including orangutans, pygmy elephants, Sumatran tigers, and Sumatran rhinos.

-May I use graphics from mongabay.com for my projects?
+- May I use graphics from mongabay.com for my projects?
 Yes, you may provided that you don't remove the mongabay label from the images.
-You may use information from the site for class projects and can cite kids.mongabay.com as the source.
+You may use information from the site for class projects and can cite mongabay as the source.

-Is this web site credible?
+- Is this web site credible?
 Mongabay is the world's most popular source for information on tropical forests.
-The site is highly acclaimed by a number of the world's leading tropical scientists and is run independently, meaning it is has no affiliation with advocacy groups or outside corporations.
-Rhett Butler, who founded Mongabay in 1999 and runs the site today, has published several scientific papers.
+The site is highly acclaimed by a number of the world's leading tropical scientists.
+See more answers at our frequently asked questions page.